This set of Biochemistry Multiple Choice Questions & Answers (MCQs) focuses on “DNA Cloning: The Basics-1”.

 Explanation: Type I and III requires ATP to move along DNA.

-6. Which of the following enzymes’ combined action leads to the generation of sticky ends in plasmid vector?
+6. Which of the following enzymes’ combined action leads to the generation of sticky ends in the plasmid vector?

 a) Alkaline phosphatase and terminal transferase